 I wonder why I hold on so stubbornly sometimes to things I should let go.
 Why when something hurts, I avoid it with silence, obscure it with a smile or a joke or hyperbole.
 Don’t we all disguise ourselves, though; hide those things that we don’t want others to see?
 Distract them with something pretty when they try to look too close.
 Just how complicit are we in these situations when each of us plays at this sort of mutual deception?
 Self-deception, really, in the way to which we cling to the idea of the fairy tale in spite of all evidence to the contrary.

 Which of us is the wolf?
 Is it the one who upon waking finds herself filled with stones that trap a body, a mind, a heart here in this place that despite its darkness is still so beautiful?
-And to those people we let in, that we finally do let come close, with those eyes that are big enough and all the better to see us with, can we hold them harmless for devouring our idea of what we believed they were any more than they can forgive us for not being what they imagined us to be?
+And those people we let in, that we finally do let come close, with those eyes that are big enough, and all the better to see us with, can we hold them harmless for devouring our idea of what we believed they were any more than they can forgive us for not being what they imagined us to be?

 Vanilla Cake with White Wine Buttercream Frosting

 3 cups flour (equal parts cake and all-purpose flours)